About chef

 KLOPOTENKO’S VENTURES

-● Co-owner and brand chef of the 100 rokiv tomu vpered restaurant (Kyiv), Inshi bistro (Lviv) and a street food establishment Inshi.
-Ratusha (Ivano-Frankivsk).
+● Co-owner and brand chef of the 100 rokiv tomu vpered restaurant (Kyiv), Inshi bistro (Lviv).

 ● Author of four cookbooks, including Tempted by Food.
 70 Recipes You’ll Want to Make, Tempted by Food with Ukrainian Flavors, Holiday Meals and Borscht and Accouterments.